Analysis | After slap on the wrist from MLB, Red Sox have a pathway for reunion with Alex Cora in 2021

-The questions contains two still-unknown variables: the extent of the team’s willingness to hire back the popular ex-skipper at the end of his one-year suspension, and the status of MLB’s 2020 season amid the ongoing coronavirus pandemic, with little clarity as to how — or whether — games can begin.
+The question contains two still-unknown variables: the extent of the team’s willingness to hire back the popular ex-skipper at the end of his one-year suspension and the status of MLB’s 2020 season amid the ongoing novel coronavirus pandemic, with little clarity as to how — or whether — games can begin.

-Commissioner Rob Manfred’s investigative report into the 2018 Red Sox — who, in Cora’s rookie season as manager, won the World Series — absolved Cora of any blame in the sign-stealing scheme, which Manfred described as limited both in scope and frequency.
+Commissioner Rob Manfred’s investigative report into the 2018 Red Sox — who, in Cora’s first season as manager, won the World Series — absolved Cora of any blame in the sign stealing, which Manfred described as limited both in scope and frequency.
 Only video operator J.T.
 Watkins and a “limited number of Red Sox players” were involved, Manfred found.

-“I do not find that Cora or any member of the Red Sox [coaching] staff either knew or should have known that [video operator J.T.]
-Watkins was utilizing in-game video to update the information that he had learned from his pregame analysis,” Manfred wrote.
+“I do not find that Cora or any member of the Red Sox [coaching] staff either knew or should have known that Watkins was utilizing in-game video to update the information that he had learned from his pregame analysis,” Manfred wrote.

-Manfred nonetheless suspended Cora for the 2020 regular season and postseason, but only for his involvement in the Houston Astros’ scheme in 2017 — when, as the Astros’ bench coach, he was found to have been one of the key figures behind a much more complex and widespread effort to decode signs during games and relay them in real-time to Astros hitters.
-Manfred had delayed Cora’s punishment for that scheme until completing his investigation into the Red Sox.
+Manfred nonetheless suspended Cora for the 2020 regular season and postseason but only for his involvement in the Houston Astros’ scheme in 2017 — when, as the Astros’ bench coach, he was found to have been one of the key figures behind a much more complex and widespread effort to decode signs during games and relay them in real time to Astros hitters.
+Manfred had delayed Cora’s punishment for that scheme until he completed his investigation into the Red Sox.

 The Red Sox, however, chose not to wait, firing Cora in January — though it was described by the team as a mutual parting of ways — in the wake of the Astros report.
-He was replaced on an interim basis by Ron Roenicke, formerly the Red Sox’s bench coach.
+He was replaced on an interim basis by Ron Roenicke, formerly Boston’s bench coach.

-At the time, Cora was an exceptionally popular figure, both within and outside the Red Sox’s organization, and the team’s top officials made no attempt to hide their personal affection for Cora, as well as their anguish over having to dismiss him.
+At the time, Cora was an exceptionally popular figure, both within and outside the Red Sox organization, and the team’s top officials made no attempt to hide their personal affection for Cora and their anguish over having to dismiss him.

-“This is a sad day for us,” the team’s ownership said in a statement following Cora’s dismissal in January.
+“This is a sad day for us,” the team’s ownership said in a statement following Cora’s dismissal.
 “Alex is a special person and a beloved member of the Red Sox.
 We are grateful for his impact on our franchise.
 We will miss his passion, his energy and his significant contributions to the communities of New England and Puerto Rico.”

-Cora, who has spent the past five months largely out of public view, remains unemployed.
+Cora, who has spent the past three months largely out of public view, remains unemployed.
 His suspension is tied to the MLB calendar, as opposed to a specific number of games, and runs through the end of the 2020 World Series, a time frame that is expected to remain in place no matter the status — delayed, shortened or wiped out completely — of the 2020 season.
 Many have speculated he could return to ESPN, where he worked as an analyst from 2013 to 2016, as a path to repair his image and pave his way for a return to managing.

 In the wake of Wednesday’s report, the Red Sox removed the interim tag from Roenicke.
 But notably, his contract to manage the Red Sox runs only through 2020.

-“The fact that [Roenicke’s] contract runs through 2020 certainly doesn’t mean that he can’t or won’t manage us beyond that,” Red Sox General Manager Chaim Bloom told reporters on a conference call Wednesday night.
+“The fact that [Roenicke’s] contract runs through 2020 certainly doesn’t mean that he can’t or won’t manage us beyond that,” Red Sox chief baseball officer Chaim Bloom told reporters on a conference call Wednesday night.
 “We thought that we were best served, given the uniqueness of the situation, managing the length of the existing contract.”

 Asked specifically about a reunion between the Red Sox and Cora, Bloom said, “All the reasons that we parted ways with him [in January] are still the case.”